praveenoruganti/praveenoruganti-javascript/16_Callbacks_Promises_Async_Await/ReadMe.md

 - Fulfilled: It means the operation was completed
 - Rejected: It means the operation did not complete and an error can be thrown.

+However, we can handle the  results in .then() method and errors in a better way using the .catch() method.

 ```javascript
 const url = "https://jsonplaceholder.typicode.com/posts";